eamonwong/TranslatorAppFlask/README.md

 # TranslatorAppFlask

-Welcome to the Flask Translator App project!
+Welcome to the TranslatorAppFlask project!
 This Python-based web application allows users to translate text from one language to another using a simple interface.
 Built with the Flask framework and the `translate` package, this app enables users to enter text, select source and target languages, and see translated results instantly.

 ## Features and Functionality